 Step 1: Starting Off

 Before proceeding, ensure BCWipe Total WipeOut is installed.
-You can find additional information on software usage here.
+You can find additional information on software usage in our user guide.
 If you don’t want to purchase BCWipe yet, why not claim your 21-day free trial?
 For MacBook users, please refer to these alternative step-by-step instructions.

 Step 2: Move BCWipe Total WipeOut to a USB Drive